Noor-Alshaib/Machine-learning-project-code/README.md

 # Machine-learning-project-code
-This repository contains our final Machine learning code.
+This project proposes a Machine Learning model to shift from inefficient traditional maintenance to a data-driven, proactive approach.
+We developed a multi-class classification system to predict if pipeline segments are in Normal, Moderate, or Critical states.
+We developed this model to avoid unexpected failures that cause catastrophic environmental damage and financial loss, which current reactive methods fail to prevent efficiently.
+We envisage an outcome that reduces maintenance costs by 20-30% while significantly enhancing operational safety and reliability.

-Dataset: Oil and gas pipeline predictive maintenance
+Dataset: Oil and gas pipeline predictive maintenance.
+Kaggle: muhammadwaqas023/predictive-maintenance-oil-and-gas-pipeline-data

 group 1